 Voter Registration within 14 days of an election must be in person at the Kentwood City Clerk's Office

-You must register to vote prior to appearing at your voting location on Election Day.
+You must register to vote prior to appearing at your voting location on Election Day / Early Voting days.

-- On Election Day, a newly registered voter may choose to either vote an absentee ballot at the City Clerk's office or receive a receipt and travel to their precinct/voting location to vote
+• On Election Day / Early Voting days, a newly registered voter may choose to either vote an absentee ballot at the City Clerk's office or receive a receipt and travel to their precinct/voting location to vote

 absentee ballot information

 Absentee voting (also known as vote by mail or vote from home) is a safe and convenient process.
 All registered voters can request an absentee ballot; you are not required to declare a reason to vote absentee.
 A request must be made in writing and signed by the voter.
-Your signature is verified when you apply and when you return your ballot, and all absentee ballots are processed and counted on Election Day.
+Your signature is verified when you apply and when you return your ballot.

 Apply for your absentee ballot:

-- To receive an absentee ballot in person to take home, you must appear in person by 3 p.m. on the Saturday prior to Election Day
+• To receive an absentee ballot in person to take home, you must appear in person by 4 p.m. on Monday, the day before Election Day

 A postage-paid return envelope is provided and the envelope must be signed by the voter in the signature box.

-- Deadline: Your ballot must be received at Kentwood City Hall by 8 p.m. on Election Day.
+• Deadline: Your ballot must be received at Kentwood City Hall by 8 p.m. on Election Day.
 Postmarks are not accepted.
-Your ballot cannot be processed at your precinct/polling location or at any other city/county/township office.
+Your ballot cannot be processed at any other city/county/township office.

 If you make an error filling out your absentee ballot, or if it is lost, damaged, or was never received, you can contact the City Clerk's office to spoil and reissue your ballot.
 Requests are made in writing with an affidavit form and can be returned in person or sent by mail, email or fax.